 Vice President: Amanda Burgess (she/her), Class of 2022, email@example.com

-Northern CA born and raised.
-Pursuing environmental law with a specific interest in the Clean Water Act and administrative law.
-Other interests include hiking, camping/backpacking, cooking, travel, fly fishing, hot yoga, and exploring the PNW with friends and family.
+Amanda is a 3L pursuing environmental law with a specific interest in the Clean Water Act and administrative law.
+Other interests include hiking, camping/backpacking, cooking, travel, fly fishing, hot yoga, and exploring the PNW with friends and her dog Mango.